 Using mathematical models and computer simulations, I have developed a theoretical basis to explain the evolution of stress-induced mutagenesis.
 My results show that (i) stress-induced mutagenesis is favored by selection under both changing and constant environments due to the beneficial mutations it generates; (ii) this is also true in the presence of rare recombination; (iii) stress-induced mutagenesis increases the ability of populations to adapt to new conditions without jeopardizing their ability to remain adapted to stable environments.

 In addition, I developed a new probabilistic approach to analyze the probability that a random mutation leads to an improved phenotype in Fisher's geometric model, a widely used model of adaptive evolution.
-This new approach opens new opportunities for understanding and analyzing Fisher's model because it provides an alternative interpretation of the model parameters - the effect size of the mutation, the number of traits affected by the mutation, and the distance from the current phenotype to the optimal one – and their effect on the probability of improvement.

 Because mutation is a fundamental evolutionary force, my PhD research has important significance to various aspects of biology.
 Most importantly, my research makes a crucial theoretical contribution to our understanding that mutation is more likely to occur in individuals who are mal-adapted to their environments and therefore are more likely to benefit from it.